microsoft/FluidFramework/api-report/runtime-definitions.api.md

 // @public
 export interface IIdCompressor {
-    // Warning: (ae-incompatible-release-tags) The symbol "decompress" is marked as @public, but its signature references "SessionSpaceCompressedId" which is marked as @alpha decompress(id: SessionSpaceCompressedId): StableId;
+    decompress(id: SessionSpaceCompressedId): StableId;
-    // Warning: (ae-incompatible-release-tags) The symbol "generateCompressedId" is marked as @public, but its signature references "SessionSpaceCompressedId" which is marked as @alpha generateCompressedId(): SessionSpaceCompressedId;
+    generateCompressedId(): SessionSpaceCompressedId;
     // (undocumented)
     localSessionId: SessionId;
-    // Warning: (ae-incompatible-release-tags) The symbol "normalizeToOpSpace" is marked as @public, but its signature references "SessionSpaceCompressedId" which is marked as @alpha normalizeToOpSpace(id: SessionSpaceCompressedId): OpSpaceCompressedId;
+    normalizeToOpSpace(id: SessionSpaceCompressedId): OpSpaceCompressedId;
-    // Warning: (ae-incompatible-release-tags) The symbol "normalizeToSessionSpace" is marked as @public, but its signature references "SessionSpaceCompressedId" which is marked as @alpha normalizeToSessionSpace(id: OpSpaceCompressedId, originSessionId: SessionId): SessionSpaceCompressedId;
+    normalizeToSessionSpace(id: OpSpaceCompressedId, originSessionId: SessionId): SessionSpaceCompressedId;
-    // Warning: (ae-incompatible-release-tags) The symbol "recompress" is marked as @public, but its signature references "SessionSpaceCompressedId" which is marked as @alpha recompress(uncompressed: StableId): SessionSpaceCompressedId;
+    recompress(uncompressed: StableId): SessionSpaceCompressedId;
-    // Warning: (ae-incompatible-release-tags) The symbol "tryDecompress" is marked as @public, but its signature references "SessionSpaceCompressedId" which is marked as @alpha tryDecompress(id: SessionSpaceCompressedId): StableId | undefined;
+    tryDecompress(id: SessionSpaceCompressedId): StableId | undefined;
-    // Warning: (ae-incompatible-release-tags) The symbol "tryRecompress" is marked as @public, but its signature references "SessionSpaceCompressedId" which is marked as @alpha tryRecompress(uncompressed: StableId): SessionSpaceCompressedId | undefined;
+    tryRecompress(uncompressed: StableId): SessionSpaceCompressedId | undefined;
 }